 Business-to-Business, or B2B marketing, is much like a two-way street: it depends on the success of the other party and vice versa.
 It’s a collaborative marketing solution that requires the understanding of all parties to gain traction in the marketplace in order to translate leads into sales.

-While business to business marketing has always existed in some form – purveyors of goods have engaged in commerce with one another for thousands of years – it first emerged as a discipline of study in the 1970’s, focusing largely on industrial manufacturing.
-By the 1990’s, B2B marketing as we know it began to take shape, its definition broadening to include the marketing of products to other businesses or organizations for use in production or for general business operations.
+While business to business marketing has always existed in some form – purveyors of goods have engaged in commerce with one another for thousands of years – it first emerged as a discipline of study in the 1970s, focusing largely on industrial manufacturing.
+By the 1990s, the B2B sales funnel as we know it began to take shape, its definition broadening to include the marketing of products to other businesses or organizations for use in the production or for general business operations.
 Where consumer marketing aims to reach large groups of individual buyers through mass media and/or retailers, business marketing has shorter, more direct channels of distribution and is often personal or relationship driven.

 The modern B2B Sales Funnel relies on five main points:

 To improve your B2B sales funnel, we’ve put together 50 tips that will help translate leads to targeted sales:

 Where Does Brand Awareness Fit in the B2B Sales Funnel?

 - Connect with your audience – Begin compiling information on your potential customers across multiple channels.
 Initial market research should reveal info on their personal information, buying history, and expose their concerns.